18F/navair-pa/README.md

 #### Vision

 **Sailors and Marines Armed with Confidence**

-Because we develop, deliver, and sustain aircraft, weapons, and systems – on time, on cost, with proven capability and reliability – so they succeed in every mission and return safely home.
+NAVAIR develops, delivers, and sustains aircraft, weapons, and systems – on time, on cost, with proven capability and reliability – so they succeed in every mission and return safely home.

 #### Mission